Methods for pitch analysis in contemporary popular music: phenomenological analysis of Primaal's commercial works: Tools and techniques

 \subsubsection{Distortion and waveshaping generate partials}

-Distortion and waveshaping apply a non-linear transformation to the signal, causing intermodulation distortion \citep[p.~464]{newell2017recording}.
-This distortion produces partials from both input partials and their combinations.
-If $f_a$ and $f_b$ are the input frequencies, the output contains frequencies $k_a f_a + k_b f_b$, where $(k_a, k_b) \in \mathbb{Z}^2$.
-The generated partials include both lower and higher frequencies than the input.
+Distortion and waveshaping apply a non-linear transformation to the signal, therefore prompting intermodulation distortion \citep[p.
+464]{newell2017recording}.
+Intermodulation distortion produces partials from each input partial and their combination.
+If $f_a$ and $f_b$ are the input frequencies, then the output contains the frequencies $k_a f_a + k_b f_b$, where $(k_a, k_b) \in \mathbb{Z}^2$.
+The generated partials have both lower and higher frequencies than the input.